Britannia Removals

 Transit

-Both sole use and crated consignments usually take an average of 6 – 7 weeks.
+Both sole use and crated consignments usually take an average of 6 – 7 weeks to reach the Philippines.
 If your final destination is not on the mainland island, delivery may take longer.
 However, this can vary depending on volumes being shipped, customs or immigration delays and prevailing weather conditions.
-Sole use container loads take on average 5 – 6 weeks door to door.
+Sole use container loads take on average 5 – 6 weeks door-to-door.

 Bar Coding